Tommy Edwards

-Thomas Jefferson Edwards (October 15, 1922 – October 23, 1969) was an American singer and songwriter.
+Thomas Jefferson Edwards (February 17, 1922 – October 23, 1969) was an American singer and songwriter.
 His most successful record was the multi-million-selling song "It's All in the Game", becoming the first African-American to reach No. 1 on the Billboard Hot 100.

 Career

+Born in Richmond, Virginia, Edwards had his own radio show in Richmond the 1940s.
+In 1946, Edwards wrote "That Chick's Too Young to Fry", which was a sizable hit for Louis Jordan.
+Edwards began recording for the music label in 1949.
+He moved to New York in 1950, and recorded a few demos.
+When MGM heard his demos, they gave him a recording contract, but more for his voice rather than his compositions.
+Edwards first recorded four songs for MGM, including his own song "All Over Again".